thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 An Express application is essentially a series of middleware function calls.
 Express middleware is a callback function that has access to the request object (`req`), the response object (`res`), and sometimes the next middleware callback (`next`).

-Middleware functions _can_ execute any JavaScript operation inside the callback function.
+Middleware functions can execute any JavaScript operation inside the callback function.

 - Read and modify the `req` and `res` objects.
 - Read and write to a file or database.
 - Send HTTP requests to other servers.

-However, middleware _must_ either end the request/response cycle with `res.send()` or call the next middleware callback with `next()`.
+However, middleware _must_ either end the request/response cycle with a function like `res.send()` or call the next middleware callback with `next()`.

 ## Why is Express middleware useful?

-Express middleware allows an application's shared code to be organized into in a series of middleware callbacks.
+Express middleware allows an application's code to be organized into in a series of middleware callbacks.
 These callbacks can be reused in a flexible way.

 ![middleware](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/66/middleware-1.png)

 ## How does Express middleware work?

-First we'll build **application-level** middleware by hand.
+First we'll build **application level** middleware by hand.
 Then, we'll replace our hand-made middleware with third party middleware installed from npm.

 To get started, create a new `middleware` branch.